thatwist/streaming-ucu-final-project/readme.md

 ## solar-panel-emulator

 This service is responsible for generating solar plant device data - readings from various kinds of sensors.
 In the simplest variant this can be just a bunch of kafka producers.
-In the provided example scaffolding - this is Akka application.
-Speaking of deployment, scaling and location transparency - Akka applications can be built behind principles stated in https://doc.akka.io/docs/akka/2.5/general/remoting.html.
-That way you just write your actor hierarchy and where they're going to be deployed is a matter of configuration.
-Although clustering and remoting mostly is not part of our course you can consider and experiment with these features.
-Here are a few directions you can improve this assignment (bonus):
- - actor supervision strategies and random device outages emulation (configurable)
- - add akka nodes and deploy plant actors remotely
- - add akka clustering

-You can get inspiration on protocol and some corner cases here - https://doc.akka.io/docs/akka/2.5/guide/tutorial_2.html.
-Deeper your go - more complex your protocol and application is going to be.

 ## weather-provider